 Stonehenge impacts.
 It just does.
 Despite detractors who want to say this is better, that’s better, you can’t get inside, whatever, there is no other stone circle in the world quite like it.
 The dressed sarsens with their phenomenal bulk.
 The horizontal lintels that look as if giants had placed them.
 The bold position on Britain’s wide Salisbury plain.
 Power resonates.

 I felt that power as we walked toward the great stones, just as my characters feel it in my stories.
-Stone circles play a significant role in my second trilogy, which centers in Ireland, and my lead characters have a fascination with this grand megalith so different from their own village circles.
+Stone circles play a significant role in my series when we visit Ireland, and my Éireann characters of the Irish clans have a fascination with this grand megalith so different from their own village circles.
 Some of the characters have the opportunity to visit.
 Others envision it.

 The site was carved out about 5,000 years ago when people dug a circular ditch.
 About 500 years later others erected the first stones.
 Those were the smaller bluestones, a type of stone not found in this area, but which scholars believe were brought all the way from Wales, a herculean task.
 The quarry has been located and stone cuts matched, pretty strong evidence.
 But why?
 No one knows.
 The giant sarsens came later, and over time the arrangement of the stones saw several changes.